robbielyman/seamstress-v1/README.md

 ## building from source

-building seamstress from source requires the master (nightly) version of [zig](https://github.com/ziglang/zig). the easiest way to get zig is to download a binary from [here](https://ziglang.org/download/) and add it to your PATH. to build seamstress, install the dependencies listed above (as well as `pkg-config`) and invoke
+building seamstress from source requires version 0.12.0 (soon to be 0.13.0) of [zig](https://github.com/ziglang/zig). the easiest way to get zig is to download a binary from [here](https://ziglang.org/download/) and add it to your PATH. to build seamstress, install the dependencies listed above (as well as `pkg-config`) and invoke